sbmlteam/libsbml/README.txt

       The build system uses GNU tools (Autoconf, GNU Make) to build shared and static libraries.

-  - Support for both the Expat and Apache Xerces-C++ XML Libraries.
+  - Support for the Apache Xerces-C++, libXML, and Expat XML Libraries.

       The Apache Xerces-C++ XML library supports:
         - SAX 1 and 2